benzid-wael/multipart-python/README.md

 * Fast: parsing algorithm written in c
 * Reads directly from a socket (no .readline(n), just .read(n)).
 * Is desgined for WSGI, not CGI.

+## TODO
+* Support of Python 3
+* Handle big uploads properly
+* Provide a high level API
+* Add some utility for WSGI